Repaso de los tiempos gramaticales

 Introducción

-“Al concluir este curso se espera que seas capaz de mantener una interacción y de hacerse entender en una variedad de situaciones formales o informales.
-Expresar de forma comprensible la idea principal que quieres dar a entender, ofrecer y pedir opiniones y consejos.
+“Ser capaz de mantener una interacción y de hacerse entender en una variedad de situaciones formales o informales.
+Expresar de forma comprensible la idea principal que quiere dar a entender, ofrece y pide opiniones y consejos.
 Poder dar respuesta a quejas.
-Ser capaz de llevar a cabo una entrevista preparada, comprobando y confirmando información, aunque puede que tengas que pedir de vez en cuando que te repitan lo dicho si la respuesta de la otra persona es rápida o extensa; saber describir cómo se hace algo dando instrucciones detalladas.
-Además, de ser capaz de hacer reservaciones, hablar y escribir acerca de transporte y poner quejas.”
+Ser capaz de llevar a cabo una entrevista preparada, comprobando y confirmando información, aunque puede que tenga que pedir de vez en cuando que le repitan lo dicho si la respuesta de la otra persona es rápida o extensa; sabe describir cómo se hace algo dando instrucciones detalladas.
+Además, de ser capaz de hacer reservas, hablar y escribir acerca de transporte y poner quejas.”

-This first class we will focus on a review of the main grammatical tenses, but before we start…please answer the following questions:
+In this first class we will focus on a review of the main grammatical tenses, but before we start…please answer the following questions:

-- Why is English important to learn?
+- Why English is important to learn?

-- How is English helping me now?
+- How English is helping me now?

-- How is English going to help me in the future?
+- How English is going to help me in the future?

 The relevance of this class becomes current since we are using the internet for so many things and as you know, the language of internet and technology is the English language, so it is a very useful skill nowadays, but perhaps there are many other reasons to motivate you…use all those as a constant in your study of this language.